aguamar/thoughts/docs/10-about.md

 Mike is the maintainer of [GNU ease.js][easejs].

-Outside of his field, Mike enjoys time with his family---including his fiancé and son---whom keep him busy and probably contribute to the retention of his sanity.
+Outside of his field, Mike enjoys time with his family---including his fiancé and two sons---whom keep him busy and probably contribute to the retention of his sanity.
 Mike also has a fascination with a wide range of sciences that he wishes he had the time to devote to researching.

 A great deal of information regarding Mike's opinions on various topics can be found throughout this website.
 Much of the site is devoted to his thoughts and